 If you do enjoy meaty dishes and are looking for the best place to eat in Orlando, then you have to head over to Hunger Street Tacos.
 The food is 100% genuine Mexican where the standards to maintain authenticity are high but you will get street food cravings sorted in a form interesting environment.

-Hunger Street Tacos was named after a street in Mexico City where the two founders, Seydi and Joseph, met and enjoyed many types of street food, among which a specific type of taco native to Mexico City that uses a particular cut of meat.
-After returning to the US, a career in Finance, and two children, they decided to open the restaurant to serve the same street food they enjoyed back in Mexico and which had become a craving of hers.
+Hunger Street Tacos was named after a street in Mexico City where the founders, Seydi and Joseph, met and enjoyed many types of street food, among which a specific type of taco native to Mexico City that uses a particular cut of meat.
+After returning to the US, a career in Finance, and two children, they, along with Joseph’s brother David the third founder, decided to open the restaurant to serve the same street food they enjoyed back in Mexico and which had become a craving for them.

 But you won’t only want to come here for the delicious certified Mexican street food, the space is also a fine representation of the North American country.
 The art on the walls is from the mind of Lapiztola, a collective consisting of the designers Roberto Vega and Rosario Mtz, and architect Yankle Balderas.
 They are based in Oaxaca, Mexico, so the art is bona fide Mexican.